-Dalland Freidensen lanes 01104
+01104

-Policy/Evidence base document SU01
+SU01

-Name of respondent (or angela lewis
+angela lewis

-client)

-Personal reference number ANON-AQTS-323T-5
+ANON-AQTS-323T-5

-Full reference number ANON-AQTS-323T-5/1/SU01
+ANON-AQTS-323T-5/1/SU01

-Legally compliant?
 Yes

-Sound?
 No

-Complies with duty to co- operate?
 No

-Policy/Document comment Proposed Brightlands development does not comply with NPPF Paras 12, 14 and 16.
+Proposed Brightlands development does not comply with NPPF Paras 12, 14 and 16.
 12: Design policy has not been developed with the local community.
 Wates, the developer with an option on this land has submitted a design almost identical to its designs on its previous developments without apparent consultation with the local community.
 No Wates representative was present at a local meeting arranged to present and discuss its plans.
 There are no apparent tree lined streets on the plan.
 14: Brightlands is in an area of flood risk in a village with no mains drainage, already requiring 24hr tanker sewage collection.
 The developer has not considered cumulative impacts in, or affecting, local areas susceptible to flooding and has made no effort in mitigation.
 Its plan will add to flood and sewage leak risk.
 16: Plans do not set out a positive strategy for the conservation and enjoyment of the historic environment.
 Plans (one size fits all) for the new development do not make a positive contribution to local character and distinctiveness.

-What modification(s) are necessary to make the policy legally compliant or sound?
 Some interest and discussion between the developer and the local community at the very least - leading to plans making some positive contribution to the local environment and also taking account of the limiting factors in the surrounding area.
 More individually designed houses and sensitive building layout, tree lined roads, road safety compliance, flood risk mitigation

-What is your suggested wording or text for the policy?

-Do you agree with how the policy will be monitored?

-If no, please explain

-Do you want to participate in Yes, I want to take part in a hearing session if I am invited to by the Inspector to participate
+Yes, I want to take part in a hearing session if I am invited to by the Inspector to participate

-hearing sessions for this policy? , , , , , , , , , , , , , , , , , , ,
+, , , , , , , , , , , , , , , , , , ,

-Have you submitted supporting information?
 No